-Welcome.
-Thank you for taking the time to look at my profile.
 Are you feeling anxious or worried?
 Have you experienced a loss or bereavement?
 Do things seem a bit too much to deal with just now?
 Everyone experiences life events differently and sometimes things can be overwhelming.
-Seeking counselling may have been a hard thing to do but it could be the first step towards making sense of your feelings and experiences.
+Seeking counselling could be your first step towards making sense of your feelings and experiences.
 Counselling is all about being comfortable enough to be able to say how you really feel without fearing criticism, so choosing a counsellor with whom you feel at ease and can build trust with is really important.

-If you are looking for a confidential, safe space where you can share how you feel; be truly listened to and understood, without judgement or being told how you should feel or act, then person-centred counselling may be the next step for you.
+If you are looking for a confidential space where you can share how you feel; be truly listened to and understood, without judgement or being told how you should feel or act, then person-centred counselling may be the next step for you.

 Training, qualifications & experience